toliaqat/xenon-wiki/Multi-Node-Tutorial.md

 ## Node join at startup

-In xenon you can either dynamically join a node gorup by sending a POST to the local (un joined) node group service, or, you can have the xenon host join when it starts, by supplying the --peerNodes argument, with a list of URIs.
+In xenon you can either dynamically join a node group by sending a POST to the local (un-joined) node group service at /core/node-groups/default, or, you can have the xenon host join when it starts, by supplying the --peerNodes argument, with a list of URIs.
 To make startup scripts simple, you can supply the **same set of URIs, including the IP:PORT of the local host**.
 Xenon will ignore its self address but concurrently join through the other peer addresses.

+For more details on node group maintenance, see the [node group service](./NodeGroupService)

 When a node is starting you will see log output:
 ```